 hit.
 40mm TAG rounds which explode are lethal to vehicles if they detonate within 10 feet, hand

-grenades must detonate underneath or on top a vehicle in order to kill.
+grenades must detonate within 10 feet of the vehicle in order to kill.

 20. Friendly Fire counts.